TimWoodburn/Plex_List/README.md

 ## Maintainer

-Built by Tim for personal media collection tracking via Plex.
+Built by Tim for Plex personal media collections.

 ---